 $7.50????????
 You could get 1 and a half Dominoes Pizzas for that price.
 Defo a little extreme for some milk and some sugar ballz.

-The cups come venti-sized in tall skinny takeaways that according to Chesney look like they’re straight off the Death Star .
+The cups come venti-sized in tall skinny takeaways that according to Chesney look like they’re straight off the Death Star.
 They look great in front of the floral wall, and even though we got a milk tea, the pink dragonfruit slushy will no doubt get you a bunch of likes.

 This is where we usually come for a post-gym bubble tea (not the healthiest of snacks, I know) and we usually order the White Peach Oolong Milk Tea.
 Today we’re switching it up.
 I know I just said that we were going to get a regular milk bubble tea at every place so we can compare – but we’re over that.
 We’re still committed to milk teas every time, but if we’re drinking 6 of these puppies we need a little more excitement.
 Today we order a Matcha Milk Tea.

 When it arrives at our table it looks pretty plain.
 We’ve definitely got the wrong order but the label is in Chinese so we can’t easily confirm.
-I can’t ask the lovely man for a different one, so we just drink it anyway.
+I can’t ask the lovely man at the counter for a different one, so we just drink it anyway.
 Nothing wrong with a plain milk tea!

 Turns out it’s not plain though.
 After a few sips the matcha flavour comes out but is very subtle and honestly pretty lame.
 Defo ordering the white peach next time.
 When I picture any matcha beverage I expect it to be a strong earthy green in both colour and taste.
 A wee bit disappointing.
 However, we’re still on that milk tea buzz!

 Super rad that they have outdoor seating – that’s a big advantage over the others.
 The fresh waffle smell wafting over from the Movenpick isn’t too bad either.
-It’s a great spot for people watching on Newmarket’s busiest street.
+It’s a great spot for people-watching on Newmarket’s busiest street.
 Inside, the ceiling is decorated with colourful paper umbrellas, and a pink wish tree sits by the door; its’ notes swaying lightly when the wind picks up and carries inside.
 The shop itself is quite dark inside.

 This tea shop has just opened yesterday!
 I told you they kept coming.
 Don’t quote me on the name though I’m still very confused and uncertain.
 I tried to check the internet but even Google doesn’t know what I’m talking about.

 We’re feeling extra good about this place.
 Defo getting a little full of milk…. but feelin’ good.
+We get lucky to arrive at a time where two retro egg chairs filled with pink fuzzy pillows are free.

 To be fair, NoB!B! (or whatever) isn’t really a bubble tea shop, but more of a dessert haven.
 Some young girls order a cotton candy ice cream thing that can only be described as a cluster-fuck of sugary shit.
 Six year old me would have lost her mind.